-I love fun, walking the dog, and spending time with our family especially our grandchildren, Oscar and Isla.
+I love fun and spending time with our family especially our grandchildren, Oscar and Isla.
 I am passionate to ensure that the Foundation is as diverse and all-inclusive as George was.

 I currently work in the Coffee Industry and outside of work I enjoy the vast majority of sports with a particularly keen interest in both motorsport and football.
 I am most proud of my wonderful family which includes my beautiful wife Sophie and our children Oscar and little Isla who together are a constant source of joy.

 I’m afraid, I’m the irresponsible one who provided the wooden swords with which to beat the living daylights out of one another and it tended to be me that suggested something daft like rock climbing.
 Nowadays, I’ve swapped the heights for the depths and I’m happiest when scuba diving on a shipwreck somewhere deep, cold and dark.